-Statute of Frauds.
+3. Security Agreement; Signed.
+Under subsection (b)(3), enforceability requires the debtor's security agreement and compliance with an evidentiary requirement in the nature of a Statute of Frauds.
 Paragraph (3)(A) represents the most basic of the evidentiary alternatives, under which the debtor must authenticate sign a security agreement that provides a description of the collateral.
-With respect to chattel paper, some of the authoritative records Under Section 9-102, a "security agreement" is "an agreement that creates or provides for a security interest."
+Under Section 9-102, a "security agreement" is "an agreement that creates or provides for a security interest."
 Neither that definition nor the requirement of paragraph (3)(A) rejects the deeply rooted doctrine that a bill of sale, although absolute in form, may be shown in fact to have been given as security.
-Under this Article, as under prior law, a debtor may show by parol evidence the right to payment may be tangible and some electronic.
-Accordingly, new subparagraph (b)(3)(E) would provide that possession of the tangible authoritative records, that a transfer purporting to be absolute was in fact for security.
-Similarly, a self-styled "lease" may serve as a security agreement if any, the agreement creates a security interest.
+Under this Article, as under prior law, a debtor may show by parol evidence that a transfer purporting to be absolute was in fact for security.
+Similarly, a self-styled "lease" may serve as a security agreement if the agreement creates a security interest.
 See Section 1-203 (distinguishing security interest from lease).
-Consistent with the revised definition of "sign" in Section 1-201, the cognate terms "signed" and control "signing" replace the references to "authenticated" and "authentication" in the previous text of the electronic records, if any, under this Section 9-314A may substitute.
+Consistent with the revised definition of "sign" in Section 1-201, the cognate terms "signed" and "signing" replace the references to "authenticated" and "authentication" in the previous text of this Section.

 4. Possession, Delivery, or Control Pursuant to Security Agreement.
 The other alternatives in subsection (b)(3) dispense with the requirement of an authenticated signed security agreement and provide alternative evidentiary tests.
-Under paragraph (3)(B), the secured party's possession substitutes for athe debtor's authentication signed security agreementunder paragraph (3)(A) if the secured party's possession is "pursuant to the debtor's security agreement."
+Under paragraph (3)(B), the secured party's possession substitutes for the debtor's authentication signed security agreement under paragraph (3)(A) if the secured party's possession is "pursuant to the debtor's security agreement."
 That phrase refers to the debtor's agreement to the secured party's possession for the purpose of creating in connection with the creation of a security interest.
 The phrase should not be confused with the phrase "debtor has authenticated signed a security agreement," used in paragraph (3)(A), which contemplates the debtor's authentication signing of a record.
 In the unlikely event that possession is obtained without the debtor's agreement, possession would not suffice as a substitute for an authenticated a signed security agreement.
 However, once the security interest has become enforceable and has attached, it is not impaired by the fact that the secured party's possession is maintained without the agreement of a subsequent debtor (e.g., a transferee).
 Possession as contemplated by Section 9-313 is possession for purposes of subsection (b)(3)(B), even though it may not constitute possession "pursuant to the debtor's agreement" and consequently might not serve as a substitute for an authenticated a signed security agreement under subsection (b)(3)(A).
 Subsection (b)(3)(C) provides that delivery of a certificated security to the secured party under Section 8-301 pursuant to the debtor's security agreement is sufficient as a substitute for an authenticated a signed security agreement.
 Similarly, under subsection (b)(3)(D), control of controllable accounts, controllable electronic records, controllable payment intangibles, deposit accounts, electronic documents, electronic money, investment property, a deposit account, electronic chattel paper, or a letter-of-credit right, or electronic documents rights satisfies the evidentiary test if control is pursuant to the debtor's security agreement, and under subsection (b)(3)(E), possession and control of chattel paper under Section 9-314A satisfies the evidentiary test if pursuant to the debtor's security agreement.